Wings' Vrana reinstated after assistance program

 Detroit Red Wings forward Jakub Vrana has been reinstated by the NHL/NHLPA player assistance program, the league announced Friday.

-Vrana entered the program, which is designed to help players with a range of treatments from mental health to substance abuse, on Oct.
-19. He is now available to rejoin Detroit's lineup while graduating to the follow-up care phase of his recovery.
+On Oct.
+19, Vrana entered the program that is designed to offer players treatment for mental health and ranging to substance abuse.
+He is now available to rejoin Detroit's lineup while graduating to the follow-up care phase of his recovery.

 Vrana, 26, took part in practice Friday in a blue non-contact sweater.